VasileiosMalt/CopyTab-Ultra/README.md

 ## 🔒 Privacy Policy

 This extension does not collect any user data.
 All operations are performed locally on your device.

----

-*Built with React, TypeScript, and Tailwind CSS.*
-# CopyTab-Ultra